probabilistic-numerics/probnum/CONTRIBUTING.md

 ```
 This creates a static web page under `./docs/_build/html/` which you can view in your browser by opening `./docs/_build/html/intro.html`.

-Alternatively, you can manually call
+Alternatively, if you want to build the docs in your current environment you can manually execute
 ```bash
 cd docs
 make clean
 make html
 ```
-This does not create a separate virtual environment via tox.

 ## Continuous Integration